March 12: Thomas Gardiner: The Ghost of Cashmere.

 Battle Hill plaque

-Memorial 2024: Battle of Longwoods
+March 6 2024: Battle of Longwoods Memorial

 Battle Hill National Historic Site, 2945 Longwoods Rd, Glencoe, ON N0L 1M0